 All practicing veterinarians need to have graduated with a Doctor of Veterinary Medicine degree from a 4-year accredited program at a college of veterinary medicine.
 Individuals with a college degree have the best chance for entrance to these highly selective programs.
 Pre-vet coursework includes life sciences and mathematics.
 After completing veterinary school, graduates must sit for the North American Veterinary Licensing Exam in order to work as a veterinarian.

-BLS statistics reflect the annual median salary of $87,590 for veterinarians as of May 2014.
-At that time, vets working in scientific research and development earned the highest salaries, averaging more than $135,350 a year.
-The BLS projects a 12% employment growth in the veterinary field from 2012-2022.
+BLS statistics reflect an annual median salary of $88,490 for veterinarians in May, 2015.
+At that time, vets working in scientific research and development earned the highest salaries, averaging more than $128,530 a year.
+The BLS projects a 9% employment growth in the veterinary field from 2014-2024.

 Veterinary Technician or Technologist